In the future, industrial automation will continue to decrease the need for human workers in the developed world.

 Knowing what fields are poised to grow and which are dying is good career advice for any professional, young or old.
 Though there are other sectors of the global economy that are poised for growth, these three are perhaps the most stable and lucrative.

-So if you’re just entering the job market or are looking to make a career switch, consider these three fields!
+So if you’re just entering the job market or are looking to make a career switch to automation, consider these three fields!